"Weather forecast for tonight: dark."

 “Not too bad,” Sebastian replied, hands shoved casually in his pockets.
 “Are you sure you want to go to this thing?
 I won’t drag you along if you don’t want to.”

 I paused.
 He was giving me an out, but something in his face made me think he was doing so with a certain degree of reluctance.
 “I’ll go,” I told him.
-He stepped back, leaving me room to close the door.

 “No!”
 Sebastian promised.
 “You look fine.
 Great.”